 What Percentage of Blockage Requires Angioplasty?

 Generally, angioplasty is recommended when an artery has a blockage of 70% (or more).
-A blockage higher than 70% is classified as a severe cardiac blockage.
+While a blockage higher than 70% is classified as a severe cardiac blockage, The functional impact on blood flow should be assessed using stress testing or invasive physiological measurements (FFR/iFR) before deciding on angioplasty.
 This level of blockage can seriously restrict blood flow, causing symptoms such as chest pain and shortness of breath.
 Hence, doctors perform angioplasty.

 However, this is not a strict rule, as your doctor may also suggest angioplasty even when the blockage is less severe.